 MAS Bills: Information for Institutions

 MAS conducts money market operations to manage Singapore's banking system liquidity.
-MAS Bills is one of the four instruments used in MAS' money market operations.
+MAS Bills is one of the instruments used in MAS' money market operations.
 Issuance of MAS Bills also increases the pool of SGD-denominated government and central bank debt securities available to meet the banks' regulatory need for high quality liquid assets.

 Buying and Selling